Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Ammo Types - There are several different types of ammo included in each caliber.
 What do they each do?**
   - **AP** - Expensive and uncommon.
 Reduces weapon damage, but significantly reduces enemy DT (Damage Threshold).
 Very effective against large, powerful, armored enemies.
   - **HP** - Expensive and uncommon.
 Increases weapon damage, but multiplies enemy DT (Damage Treshold).
-Very effective soft, weak, unarmored enemies.
+Very effective against soft, weak, unarmored enemies.
   - **Regular** - Cheap and common.
 Ineffective against armored enemies.
   - **Junk/Surplus** - Cheap and common.
 Causes weapons to degrade in condition quicker and deals less damage.
   - **Other** - Other unnoted types of ammo (SWC, JSP, Match, etc) are special ammo types that typically trump standard ammo types in some fashion.